Derek Smith (tight end)

-Derek Smith (born October 1, 1980, in Silver Grove, Kentucky) is an athlete who has played American football and basketball.
-He played for the Highlands Bluebirds under head coach Dale Mueller.
+Derek Smith (born October 1, 1980, in Silver Grove, Kentucky) is an American former football player who was a tight end for one season with the Cincinnati Bengals.
+Smith attended Ft.
+Thomas Highlands High School where he was later inducted into the Highlands Athletic Hall of Fame.
+Smith was also a standout in basketball, in high school he was a four-year starter and was first team All-State his last three years.
+As a football player, in high school, Smith was a 3-year starter and played on state championships his sophomore and senior years, being named first team All-State his junior and senior years.

 Smith, a tight end, and quarterback Jared Lorenzen, formerly of the New York Giants, led Highlands to two Kentucky class 3A state championships.
 In a single game against rival Scott High School, Smith caught 7 passes for 325 yards and 5 receiving touchdowns, which is still a KHSAA state record.